akrzos/acm-deploy-load/README.md

 # acm-deploy-load

-Tools and scripts to load and analyze ACM with cluster deployments and upgrades.
-Clusters are deployed via manifests or GitOps using Zero Touch Provisioning (ZTP).
+Tools and scripts to prepare, load, and analyze a large scale OCP cluster with ACM with cluster deployments and upgrades.
+Clusters can be deployed via assisted-installer or via image-based installer.
+Either Manifests, SiteConfigs, or clusterinstances can be deployed or pushed via GitOps to deploy clusters.

 ## Workload Scripts